Valentin-Ha/cam-multiviewer/docs/index.md

-# RTSP Multi Stream Viewer Documentation
+# RTSP Viewer Documentation

-This documentation covers setup, operations, and internals of the RTSP Multi Stream Viewer application.
+This documentation covers setup, operations, and internals of the RTSP Viewer application (an RTSP multi-stream viewer).

 The structure follows Diataxis: